Frequently Asked Questions

 Absolutely.
 While you may provide an unrestricted gift that enables BC to address the University’s top priorities, you can also choose to support an area that has personal significance, such as a specific program or department.

-Can a legacy gift be directed to a previously established endowed fund?
+Can a planned gift be directed to a previously established endowed fund?

 Yes.
 In fact, making a bequest or beneficiary designation to an endowed fund enables that enduring resource to keep better pace with the rising cost of education.

 All who make planned gifts to Boston College are welcomed into this prominent society, named for Fr.
 Joseph Coolidge Shaw, who helped found BC through his bequest of books and the proceeds of his life insurance policy.
 As a member, you will receive special recognition within the University, including distinguished status in BC publications, updates on the latest campus news, and invitations to exclusive events.